mdlacasse/Owl/INSTALL.md

 pip install -e .
 ```
 The -e instructs `pip` to install in *editable* mode and use the live version
 in the current directory tree.
+Use `pip install -e ".[notebooks]"` instead of
+`pip install -e .` if you also need Jupyter for the `notebooks/` tutorials.

 ### Publishing a version (for reference only)
 Run checks before all commits: